overlookjs/plugin/README.md

 It's typical for a plugin to define Symbols.

 To reduce boilerplate code, you can create Symbols within the `Plugin` constructor.
+The plugin is passed to `extend()` as 2nd arg, so you can access the symbols from there.

 This example is equivalent to the first: